Analog quantum chemistry simulation: Effective fermionic repulsion

 \subsection{Complete simulator Hamiltonian and analysis procedure}

-As described in the main text, the complete simulator Hamiltonian is composed by three terms: $H_\mathrm{sim}=H_\mathrm{kin}+H_\mathrm{nuc}+H_M$, namely, the kinetic energy terms given by hopping of the fermionic atoms to nearest neighbour sites with rate $J_F$, the nuclear potential attraction of $H_\mathrm{nuc}$, and the $H_M$, given in Eq.~\eqref{eq:bosonLat} of the main text, which contains both the Mott insulator dynamics and the interaction between the fermionic and Mott insulator atoms.
+As described in the main text, the complete simulator Hamiltonian is composed by three terms: $H_\mathrm{sim}=H_\mathrm{kin}+H_\mathrm{nuc}+H_M$, namely, the kinetic energy term corresponding to the hopping of fermionic atoms to nearest neighbour sites with rate $J_F$, the nuclear potential attraction of $H_\mathrm{nuc}$, and $H_M$, given in Eq.~5 of the main text, which contains both the Mott insulator dynamics and the interaction between the fermionic and Mott insulator atoms.

-The way we analyze the problem is to use a Born-Oppenheimer approximation for the fermionic atoms, that is, assuming their timescales are much slower than the Mott insulator atoms dynamics.
+The way we analyze the problem is to use a Born-Oppenheimer approximation for the fermionic atoms, that is, assuming their timescales to be much slower than the Mott insulator atoms dynamics.
 Like this, we can first solve the Mott-insulator Hamiltonian for each fermionic configuration, and then, self-consistently find both the effect of the Mott-insulator in the fermion dynamics and the conditions under which this Born-Oppenheimer approximation is valid.